leecardona/vscode-setup/README.md

 ![VSC marketplace](https://github.com/leecardona/vscode-setup/blob/master/assets/vscode_marketplace.png?raw=true)

 - [X] From the result of tag related extentions select `git-tag` by clicking on the `install` button for it.

+# Workflow Steps
+Below are steps that are performed as part of using VSC on a normal iterative basis.

 ## Committing code and updating remote repo
 Commiting code updates is pretty straight forward in VSC as it should auto detect any changes to your local git repo.
 When it does, VSC will provide a visual indication by placing a badge over the SCM tab icon denoting how many changes it has deteced, like so: